MostafaRiazi/MostafaRiazi.github.io/_pages/about.md

 🔬 📚 As I embark on a new chapter by pursuing a PhD, I am eager to deepen my understanding of innovative methodologies and contribute to cutting-edge research in sustainable water solutions.

 🚀 I am also interested in assisting others in the fascinating realms of hydrology and hydrogeology.
 Join me as I explore and tackle the pressing global water challenges of our time!

+title: "🚧🛠This Website is a Work in Progress – Stay Tuned!⏳ "